kcavicchio/LA-Hacks-2019/README.txt

 README.txt

+It's the REVENGE OF THE ITCH!

-Ever wondered where your Aunt Sally keeps getting these strange rashes that she puts in the family photo album every week?
+Ever wondered where your Aunt Lorraine keeps getting these strange rashes that she puts in the family photo album every week?
 No?
 Well, send this site to her so she can find out and stop showing you!

 Disclaimer: